xlqian/kirin/documentation/cots_connector.md

 This document doesn't describe all the fields of the Kirin model.
 Only COTS relevant fields are described below.
 For example, the RealTimeUpdate.id field is managed by Kirin and is not detailed in the present specification.

 ### RealTimeUpdate

-Kirin property | COTS object/value | Comment/Mapping rule
+Kirin property | COTS object | Comment/Mapping rule
 --- | --- | ---
-connector |  | Fixed value `cots`
+connector |  | Fixed value `cots`.
 raw_data | _Complete received feed_ |
-contributor |  | Fixed value specified in the configuration of Kirin trip_updates |  | List of trip updates information, see `TripUpdates` below
+contributor |  | Fixed value specified in the configuration of Kirin? trip_updates |  | List of trip updates information, see `TripUpdates` below.

 ### TripUpdate
 A COTS feed can udpate more than one `VehicleJourney`, see below for the mapping method.

-Kirin property | COTS object/value | Comment/Mapping rule
+Kirin property | COTS object | Comment/Mapping rule
 --- | --- | ---
 vj_id | | Id of the `VehicleJourney` in Navitia updated by this `TripUpdate`.
-See below for the mapping method. status | *nouvelleVersion/statutOperationnel* | Status is set to `add` when value is "AJOUTEE", `delete`when value is this "SUPPRIMEE", and `update` in every other cases. message | *nouvelleVersion/idMotifInterneReference* | The label of the message is referenced in the separate feed returned by the SNCF web service by the id that matches the value of *nouvelleVersion/idMotifInterneReference* contibutor |  | Fixed value specified in the configuration of Kirin stop_time_updates |  | List of arrival/departure time updates at stops for this trip, see `StopTimeUpdates` below.
+See below for the mapping method. status | *nouvelleVersion/statutOperationnel* | Status is set to `add` when value is `AJOUTEE`, `delete` when value is this `SUPPRIMEE`, and `update` in every other case. message | *nouvelleVersion/idMotifInterneReference* | The label of the message is referenced in the separate feed returned by the SNCF web service by the id that matches the value of *nouvelleVersion/idMotifInterneReference*. contibutor |  | Fixed value specified in the configuration of Kirin. stop_time_updates |  | List of arrival/departure time updates at stops for this trip, see `StopTimeUpdates` below.

 ### VehicleJourney